Software Engineer Resume: Tech Stack & ATS Skills

 • Quantify impact even for school projects ("Built app with 500 downloads")

-• Include relevant coursework only if it directly applies (Data Structures, Algorithms, Databases)
+• Include relevant coursework only if directly applicable (Data Structures, Algorithms, Databases)

 For experienced professionals: